NKI-TGO/SPLICIFY/README.md

 # README #

-This is the proteogenomic pipeline for differential splice variant identification.
+SPLICIFY is the proteogenomic pipeline for differential splice variant identification.

-This pipeline was developed by M A Komor, please cite:
+This pipeline was developed by M A Komor, please cite.

-### here is hopefully my paper

 **Version 1.0**

 ## Introduction

-This pipeline consists of 2 steps - a genomic and a proteomic part.
+SPLICIFY consists of 2 steps - a genomic and a proteomic part.

 Within the genomic part of the proteogenomic pipeline (step 1) RNA-seq analysis is performed, including quality and adapter trimming with Trimmomatic, reads mapping with STAR, differential splicing analysis with rMATS and post-processing steps to transform the splice variants into potential protein variant sequence database (FASTA), that